-- 1. If the supervisor's decision in Step I is not satisfactory to the grievant, or if no response is received within ten (10) working days, the grievant may file a formal grievance with the Human Resources Department (Employee Relations, Training and Staff Development Office), or Hospital Human Resources Office, as appropriate. - 2.
+- 1. If the supervisor's decision in Step I is not satisfactory to the grievant, or if no response is received within ten (10) working days, the grievant may file a formal grievance with the Employee Relations Department. - 2.
 The formal grievance must be in writing, signed by the grievant and submitted to the appropriate office within fifteen (15) working days of receipt of the supervisor's response, or expiration of the ten (10) day response period.
 The written grievance must: - a. identify the work-related problem or condition of employment which the employee believes to be unfair, inequitable, or a hindrance to his/her effective job performance; - b. recite a concise statement of the facts surrounding the grievance; and - c. specify the remedy/redress sought. - 3.
 Upon receipt of the written grievance, the Employee Relations Specialist shall refer the grievance to the appropriate level of supervision or management that has not been involved in Step I. - 4.
 The supervisor or manager to whom the grievance is referred shall meet with the grievant and review the written grievance and all appropriate documentation related to the grievance.
 S/he shall discuss the grievance with the individuals involved as appropriate, and render a written decision based on the facts of the case.
 The Step II decision will be forwarded to the grievant, the grievant's immediate supervisor, and the Employee Relations Specialist within ten (10) working days from receipt of the grievance by the reviewing supervisor or manager. - 5.
 If the grievant is not satisfied with the Step II decision, s/he may appeal such decision to the Staff Grievance Committee.
-The appeal must be submitted within five (5) working days of receipt of the Step II decision to the Secretary, Staff Grievance Committee, c/o the Director of Human Resources.
+The appeal must be submitted within five (5) working days of receipt of the Step II decision to the Secretary, Staff Grievance Committee, c/o the Human Resources Vice President.
 The appeal must be in writing and set forth the reasons why the decision at Step II is not acceptable.